Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Related Work

-\citet{debortoli2022rsgm} extends the score-based model to the manifold, while \citet{huang2022rdm} introduces a variational framework for diffusion models on manifold.
-However, score matching on the manifold either needs to be approximated or scales poorly to higher dimensions.
-Specifically, denoising score matching requires the conditional score function which is intractable even on simple manifolds and should rely on an approximation that obstructs exact training.
-Further, implicit score matching requires the computation of the Riemannian divergence which scales poorly to high-dimensional manifolds, while using the Hutchinson estimator~\citep{hutchinson1989stochastic} introduces high variance in training.
-Moreover, previous diffusion models cannot be readily adapted to arbitrary prior distributions as defining a noising process that converges to a specific distribution other than the uniform or normal distribution requires a careful design that is non-trivial.
+The seminal work of \citet{debortoli2022rsgm} extends the score-based model to the manifold, while \citet{huang2022rdm} introduces a variational framework for diffusion models on manifolds.
+However, both rely on score matching that either needs to be approximated or scales poorly to higher dimensions.
+Specifically, denoising score matching requires the conditional score function to be approximated which obstructs exact training.
+Further, implicit score matching requires the computation of the Riemannian divergence which scales poorly to high dimensions, and using the Hutchinson estimator~\citep{hutchinson1989stochastic} introduces high variance in training.
 In contrast, our framework provides efficient and scalable training that does not require divergence and does not rely on approximations of the heat kernel.
 Since the construction of the mixture process guarantees convergence to the data distribution regardless of the prior distribution, our method can be readily extended for arbitrary prior distribution.
-We further compare with Diffusion Schr\"odinger Bridge~\citep{thornton2022rdsb} and recent works focusing on specific geometries in Appendix~\ref{app:derivations:comparison}.
+We provide discussion on Diffusion Schr\"odinger Bridge~\citep{thornton2022rdsb}, improvement of Riemannian diffusion models~\citep{lou2023scaling}, and recent works focusing on specific geometries in Appendix~\ref{app:derivations:comparison}.